phossa/phossa-cache/README.md

   Messages are in `Message\Message.php`.
 I18n is possible.
 See phossa-shared package for detail.

+- Support PHP 5.4+, PHP 7.0, HHVM.

+- PHP7 ready for return type declarations and argument type declarations.

-# Usage
+Usage
+--

-- The simplest usage
+- The simple usage

     ```php
     /*